 Before the Olympics, before the Veteran’s Memorial Highway, before it was even a mountain, Whiteface was buried under an imposing sheet of ice.
 That was 10,000 years ago, and the immense weight of a glacier was slowly receding and shaping the Adirondacks.

 As the last Ice Age came to a close, glaciers retreated north across what is now New York state, carving mountains and valleys as they went.
 The scouring of the landscape shaped the land and revealed some interesting things that were previously buried.

 Whiteface, like other mountains in the High Peaks, is mostly composed of anorthosite, a type of igneous rock formed 1.2 billion years ago under the incredible pressure found 15 miles beneath the earth’s surface.
-From afar, you’ll notice the slides on Whiteface are a lighter color than the slides on nearby peaks.
+In months without snow, from afar, you’ll notice the slides on Whiteface are a lighter color than the slides on nearby peaks.
 That’s because landslides have exposed the mountain’s gabbroic anorthosite, which contains fewer dark crystals than the similar rock types elsewhere in the region.

 What’s in a name?

 The 4,867-foot Whiteface Mountain stands about 10 miles north of the other High Peaks, making it hard to miss from any direction.
 It is believed the imposing land mass first got its name hundreds of years ago, when native people passed it on their way to the Lake Champlain valley.
 The Algonquins called it Wa-ho-par-te-nie, which translates to “it is white,” and a group of nomadic Canadian Indians dubbed it Thei-a-no-guen, which means “white head.”